tomcse/lorem-ipsum-generator/README.md

 ## Details

-- Created a lorem ipsum generator from a list of 9 paragraphs of dummy texts.
+- Created a lorem ipsum generator from an array of 9 paragraphs of dummy texts.
 - Used nanoid() to generate unique ids.